 Without anything in it, it weighs just over two kilograms and is probably on the heavier side for a backpack.

-However, I consider this as good weight to carry because not only does it have a million pockets to use and significant room in the main compartment, but it is durable as anything.
+However, I consider this to be good weight to carry because not only does it have a million pockets to use and significant room in the main compartment, but it is durable as anything.

 Furthermore, my Klymit Static V Insulated mat is reasonably heavy too.
 However, when camping during those cold months, it’ll be good to have to keep me warm.

 When I ventured into Lake Tali Karng last year with the MeetUp group, one of our hikers had brought quite a bit of stuff with him.

 In fact, and by his own admission on our drive home, he had probably overpacked for a three-day hike.

 A large container of milk, a bottle of coke, some whisky (from memory), and a few other items were included in his pack.

 This, in my opinion, is just one example of bad weight.